 Michelle E Fillmore is a photorealistic painter based in the Bay Area.
 She grew up in Las Vegas, Nevada and started taking art classes at UNLV, where she discovered a love for oil painting.
-She then went on to study in Viterbo, Italy, where she apprenticed under the painter Federico Paris.
 Michelle graduated with a BA in Painting and Drawing from UNLV in 2015.

 Michelle’s paintings are autobiographical metaphors.
 Her work aims to open up a discussion about mental health and point out its inherent stigmas and challenges.
 She favors a tightly controlled photorealistic style at odds with the chaotic subject matter; as such, her work embodies beauty in imperfection, suggesting that childhood adversities can ultimately be opportunities to grow.
 Each painting is a celebration of a persons ability to liberate themself from their own prison.

 Michelle Fillmore has exhibited throughout the San Francisco Bay Area and is currently represented by the Shoh Gallery in Berkeley, California and the Adele Gilani Art Gallery in Sausalito, California.

 "Untethered: New Paintings by Michelle E. Fillmore," SHOH Gallery, Berkeley, CA, 2020